infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Accessibility principles and examples.md

-# Guidelines for mobile developers
+# Accessibility principles and examples

 The latest version of the WCAG is WCAG 2.1, which defines some guidelines for covering accessibility on mobile devices.
 Still, it does not cover how to natively satisfy those guidelines on modern platforms like Android and iOS.